PebbleTemplates/pebble/docs/src/orchid/resources/wiki/guide/spring-boot-integration.md

 ## Boot externalized configuration

-A number of properties can be defined in Spring Boot externalized configuration, eg. ``application.properties``, starting with the prefix ``spring.pebble``.
+A number of properties can be defined in Spring Boot externalized configuration, eg. ``application.properties``, starting with the prefix ``pebble``.
 See the corresponding [PebbleProperties.java](https://github.com/PebbleTemplates/pebble/blob/master/pebble-spring/pebble-spring-boot-starter/src/main/java/io/pebbletemplates/boot/autoconfigure/PebbleProperties.java) for your starter version.
 Notable properties are:

-* ``spring.pebble.prefix``: defines the prefix that will be prepended to the mvc view name.
+* ``pebble.prefix``: defines the prefix that will be prepended to the mvc view name.
 Defaults to ``/templates/``
-* ``spring.pebble.suffix``: defines the suffix that will be appended to the mvc view name.
+* ``pebble.suffix``: defines the suffix that will be appended to the mvc view name.
 Defaults to ``.peb``
-* ``spring.pebble.charset``: defines the text encoding that will be used to configure the ViewResolver.
+* ``pebble.charset``: defines the text encoding that will be used to configure the ViewResolver.
 Defaults to ``UTF-8``
-* ``spring.pebble.defaultLocale``: defines the default locale that will be used to configure the PebbleEngine.
+* ``pebble.defaultLocale``: defines the default locale that will be used to configure the PebbleEngine.
 Defaults to ``null``
-* ``spring.pebble.strictVariables``: enable or disable the strict variable checking in the PebbleEngine.
+* ``pebble.strictVariables``: enable or disable the strict variable checking in the PebbleEngine.
 Defaults to ``false``
-* ``spring.pebble.greedyMatchMethod``: enable or disable the greedy matching mode for finding java method in the PebbleEngine.
+* ``pebble.greedyMatchMethod``: enable or disable the greedy matching mode for finding java method in the PebbleEngine.
 Defaults to ``false``
-* ``spring.pebble.servlet.cache``: enables or disables PebbleEngine caches.
+* ``pebble.servlet.cache``: enables or disables PebbleEngine caches.
 Defaults to ``true``
-* ``spring.pebble.servlet.contentType``: defines the content type that will be used to configure the ViewResolver.
-Defaults to
+* ``pebble.servlet.contentType``: defines the content type that will be used to configure the ViewResolver.
+Defaults to ``text/html``
-  ``text/html``
-* ``spring.pebble.servlet.exposeRequestAttributes``: defines whether all request attributes should be added to the model prior to merging with the template for the ViewResolver.
+* ``pebble.servlet.exposeRequestAttributes``: defines whether all request attributes should be added to the model prior to merging with the template for the ViewResolver.
 Defaults to ``false``
-* ``spring.pebble.servlet.exposeSessionAttributes``: defines whether all session attributes should be added to the model prior to merging with the template for the ViewResolver.
+* ``pebble.servlet.exposeSessionAttributes``: defines whether all session attributes should be added to the model prior to merging with the template for the ViewResolver.
 Defaults to ``false``
-* ``spring.pebble.reactive.mediaTypes``: Configure the supported media types for Pebble views when used in a reactive Spring WebFlux application.
+* ``pebble.reactive.mediaTypes``: Configure the supported media types for Pebble views when used in a reactive Spring WebFlux application.
 This property allows you to specify a list of MediaType objects that the Pebble view resolver should consider when rendering templates.
 Defaults to ``null``

 ## Examples
 There is the spring petclinic example which has been migrated to [pebble](https://github.com/PebbleTemplates/spring-petclinic)